 I add an audio component to complement and create further forms for the animation.
 Sometimes I create sound patterns to augment the visual patterns.
 Other times I use music from collaborators.

 Some of my work uses the video as final assembly and some of it relies heavily on video effects that can be done in software such as After Effects and Final Cut Pro.
 I am not dogmatic about this.
 I do not care what the percentage is.
 It is all about what I need to do to first, communicate the sentience of the data, and two, create an aesthetic that fits my vision.
 I try to not get tied up in the purist view.
 I am all about using a computer to enhance my own and my viewer’s aesthetic.
 As we approach The Singularity, I do not make the machine/human distinctions that other artists do.

 The work naturally appeals to intrepid collectors as well as cutting-edge technologists who are ready to leave their aesthetic mark on contemporary culture.
 My artwork cuts a new path in data driven, computational, and generative art at the intersection of the human and the machine.

-My academic and professional background is in clinical psychology, mergers and acquisitions, and software.
+My academic background was in clinical psychology, philosophy, mergers and acquisitions, and international business.

 I have worked as a Data Architect, Data Miner, and Data Scientist – my job was to invent pattern recognition data architectures and algorithms for private and government client.
 I have analyzed human behavior in all its forms from shopping habits to terrorists communication habits.
 The data have come from marketing, finance, weblogs, and many other sources.
-I looked for patterns in theft, market baskets, web activity, and many others.
+I looked for patterns in human behavior, from data rich sources such as crimes, purchases, self tracking, DNA, web activity, and many others.